• Advertise

 Related articlesYou may also like

-On his criticism of Big Tech’s domineering venture into the metaverse, Vitalik Butterin insisted the move to create and control it would backfire.
+In his criticism of Big Tech’s domineering venture into the metaverse, Vitalik Buterin insisted that the move by institutions to create and control the metaverse would backfire.

 “The ‘metaverse’ is going to happen,” he said, “but I don’t think any of the existing corporate attempts to intentionally create the metaverse are going anywhere.”